HTC Wildfire S Review

 I'm sure President Obama "won hearts over" with his namaste, but since when do college students or Indians for that matter greet like that?

-Michelle Obama danced better, to the embarrassment of her hosts, who looked as if they didn't know how to shake a leg to their own beats.
+Heading over the First Lady, Michelle Obama danced better, much to the embarrassment of her hosts, who looked as if they didn't know how to shake a leg to their own beat.

-Try Neal Rosendorf's blog post on the University of Southern California's Public Diplomacy site at http://uscpublicdiplomacy.org/index.php/newswire/cpdblog_detail/barack_obamas_india_trip_the_view_through_a_soft_power_lens/.
+For further reading try Neal Rosendorf's blog post on the University of Southern California's Public Diplomacy site.

 | edit post